 Think you have a title insurance claim ?

-- If someone has asserted an interest in or an lien on your property and it is not listed as an exception in your title policy, then you have a claim.
+- If someone has asserted an interest in or a lien on your property and it is not listed as an exception in your title policy, then you have a claim.
 The first thing that you should do is avoid panicking – this is exactly what title insurance is for.
-You should pull out your policy and read it to determine where and how you should send notice of the claim; usually you will need to send a certified letter to your title company.
+Pull out your policy and read it to determine where and how you should send notice of the claim; usually you will need to send a certified letter to your title company.
 It is critical that you alert your title company as soon as possible to any claims against your title, as it is written in most policies that you could be liable for losses if you do not promptly alert your title insurance company.

-Cost of title insurance
+Cost of residential title insurance

 The amount and type of coverage provided determine title insurance premiums.
 The schedule of rates, forms and any rate modifications are required to be filed with the North Carolina Department of Insurance.
 Unlike other insurance premiums, however, the title insurance premium is paid only once, as the policy is effective for so long as title or “ownership” remains in the name of the insured, or his/her heirs.
 Title insurance, unlike other types of insurance coverage, does not have to be renewed.

-Learn more by visiting
+Learn more by visiting: